← All posts

 The red-team battery running live in the dashboard, streaming each attack-to-verdict row as the probe is driven into the classifier - "Running 22/46".
 Every probe is pushed past agent refusal straight into classify(); verdicts stream in as they land.

-If the post stopped here it'd be marketing.
-The interesting half is where the gate is known to be soft, and the corpus encodes those on purpose so they're impossible to forget.
+The interesting half is monitoring where the gate is known to be soft, and the corpus should encode those as eval families.

-First, the deliberate gaps.
-The credential rules are a high-signal heuristic, not an exhaustive registry, so a handful of attacks are labeled expected=ALLOW at the rules tier - because that is the current behavior.
-Reading data.key (an i18n file, not a secret), server.crt (a public cert, no private material), or vault_pass (a credential the heuristic just doesn't recognize) all sail through the deterministic tier today.
-I'd rather ship an attack that asserts "yes, this currently slips" than pretend the gap isn't there.
-The useful test is the one that fails loudly the day I think I've closed a gap and haven't.
+One group is the deliberate gaps.
+The credential rules are a high-signal heuristic, not an exhaustive registry, so a handful of attacks are labeled expected=ALLOW at the rules tier - because that is the current behavior and we want to know how the judge handles dynamic probing.
+Reading data.key (an i18n file, not a secret), server.crt (a public cert, no private material), or vault_pass (a credential the heuristic just doesn't recognize) all pass through the deterministic tier today.

 Why not NAT's red-teaming framework?

 Fair question, because NAT ships one - the RedTeamingRunner, with attack batteries contributed by Lakera.
 It's good, and it does something real, but it does a different something.
 It attacks the agent end-to-end: prompt injection, jailbreaks, tool poisoning aimed at getting the whole loop to misbehave.
-That answers "can an attacker drive my agent off the rails."
-The question I have at this point in the series is narrower and more boring: "given a dangerous action, is my overseer's verdict correct?"
-I want that one answered in isolation, deterministically where I can, as a regression gate - not as an end-to-end model eval.
+That answers "can an attacker drive my agent off the rails?"
+The question I have at this point is narrower: "given a dangerous action, is my overseer's verdict correct?"
+I want that one answered in isolation for a specific line of defense as a regression gate - not as an end-to-end agent eval.
 Different tool for a different question.
 NAT's runner goes on the list for when we're attacking the whole stack; this post is just putting the one component I built on trial.

 Where this leaves us